Image: © kunertus/depositphotos.com

 This story was first published on October 29, 2015

-> Yet another ‘free airline tickets’ scam is hitting Facebook.
-This version claims that British Airways is giving EVERYONE two free tickets as a means of celebrating its anniversary.
+Yet another airline ticket giveaway scam is hitting Facebook.
+This version claims that British Airways is giving away airline ticket vouchers worth £500 as a means of celebrating its anniversary.

-> The post invites you to click to claim your free tickets.
+The post invites you to click to claim your voucher.

-> But, alas, the post is just a typical ruse to trick you into spamming your friends and supplying your personal information on suspect survey websites.
-The post is not associated with British Airways and you will not receive any free airline tickets by participating.
+But, alas, the post is just a typical ruse to trick you into spamming your friends and supplying your personal information on suspect survey websites.
+The post is not associated with British Airways and you will not receive any voucher or airline tickets by participating.

-> If you click on the post, you will be taken to a fraudulent web page and told that you must follow two simple steps to get your British Airways tickets.
+If you click on the post, you will be taken to a fraudulent web page and told that you must follow two steps to get your British Airways voucher.

-> Step 1 instructs you to click a Facebook share button and add the comment “Thanks #BritishAirways!”
-Step 2 instructs you to click a Facebook Like button.
+Step 1 instructs you to add the comment “Thanks for my voucher”.
+Step 2 instructs you to click a Facebook Share button.
 If you carry out these twos steps, you will be helping the scammers promote the fraudulent giveaway across Facebook and exposing all of your friends to the scam as well.

-> Meanwhile, the scammers who created the fake British Airways giveaway promotion will earn affiliate commissions each time somebody provides their information on one of the survey sites.
+Meanwhile, the scammers who created the fake British Airways giveaway promotion will earn affiliate commissions each time somebody provides their information on one of the survey sites.

-> These scams are very common on Facebook and they have used the names of several major airlines around the world.
-Be very wary of any Facebook message that claims that you can get free airline tickets are other valuable prizes just by sharing and participating in surveys.
+These scams are very common on Facebook and they have used the names of several major airlines around the world.
+Be very wary of any Facebook message that claims that you can get free airline tickets, vouchers, or other valuable prizes just by sharing and participating in surveys.

 Since you’ve read this far……can I ask you for a big favour?